 For example, we have looked at the make-up of the Stockholm student population, written articles about how it takes time to get used to calling your professor by their first name, explored Sweden's (officially) best city for students, and guided you to how to stay calm and find student housing.

-Last year we launched a Membership scheme for the first time in our 14-year history, giving all Members unlimited access to all stories and all editions of The Local as well as exclusive access to more in-depth Members-only articles.
-My colleagues are also planning networking opportunities.
+In 2017 we launched a Membership scheme for the first time in our history, giving all Members unlimited access to all stories and all editions of The Local as well as exclusive access to more in-depth Members-only articles, networking opportunities and much more.

 We also produce many other kinds of articles that will be useful to you during your stay, for example how to plan for that bucket list train journey across Sweden, what rights you have as a second-hand renter, and how you can use the summer to break into the Swedish job market.